Splint (medicine): 1700s–1800s

 In the mid-1700s, doctors and mechanics collaborated to create splints for specific injuries.
 Surgeons need these mechanics to design and construct the splints for their patients.
 Most splints were made of metal.
 Plaster of Paris, a white powdery substance used mainly for casts and molds in the form of a quick-setting paste with water, began to be used for immobilizing splints.
 This method was not a popular way of splinting as it took too long to set and harden, and suitable fabric was scarce.

 In the 1800s, it was beginning to be recognized that rehabilitation after an injury was important.
 Orthopaedics began to develop as a distinct field from general surgery.
-A famous British Surgeon, Hugh Owen Thomas, created speciality splints that were cheap and best for injuries that were being rehabilitated.
+A Welsh surgeon, Hugh Owen Thomas, created speciality splints that were cheap and best for injuries that were being rehabilitated.
 By 1883, mechanics and surgeons separated due to class issues.
 This created two different areas that shaped the way braces were being created and distributed.
 Around 1888, F. Gustav Ernst, a dedicated mechanic, released a book illustrating upper body splints.
 In 1899, orthopaedic surgeon Alessandro Codivilla followed suit and published a book explaining the importance of using surgical procedures to achieve better results using splints.